-RECOMMENDED ITALIAN LANGUAGE SEQUENCE (ITAL) 1.
-Italian 1 followed by Italian 2
+RECOMMENDED ITALIAN LANGUAGE SEQUENCE (ITAL)

-Introductory Italian I (F, W, S)

-The Italian language in all skill areas: classwork emphasizes listening, speaking, reading and writing.
+Based on your incoming placement and prior language study background, one or more of our courses in the following sequence (Italian 1 or Italian 5 followed by Italian 2 and 3 OR Italian 11 and Italian 3) Introductory Italian 1 (F, W) or Italian 5 (S) The Italian language in all skill areas: classwork emphasizes listening, speaking, reading and writing.
 Students learn the basics of Italian grammar and acquire a broader understanding of Italian culture through materials that enable them to use the language in context.
+Italian 5.
+Italian Express: Replaces Italian 1 in the Spring with a stronger emphasis on travel vocabulary and communication.

-Introductory Italian II (F, W, S)
+Introductory Italian 2 (F, W, S)